valkymaera/sd-channel-offset/README.md

 ## Channel Effects

-The impact of each channel can vary depending on your model and prompt.
-Sometimes, a channel might have a more dramatic effect if the prompt’s tokens align with that channel’s conceptual “role.”
-For instance, if the prompt includes strong darkness-related tokens, a negative channel 1 might bring out shadows more strongly.

 Below is a grid example from one model/prompt, adjusting each channel in increments of `0.1`:

 ![Offset Grid](https://github.com/user-attachments/assets/233f7c99-dde5-48f3-8529-ada60ac5a305)

 By mixing and matching these offsets across channels, we can fine-tune lighting and color influences.
-Here’s a quick demonstration of combine channel offsets used like a color filter or stylistic adjustment:
+Here’s a quick demonstration with the same seettings as above, but with various channel offsets used like a color filter or stylistic adjustment:

 ![Channel Shifts](https://github.com/user-attachments/assets/4301846b-864a-41dc-9b95-722c6f285902)